FidelusAleksander/ghcertified/content/questions/actions/question-023.md

 ---
-question: "To stop a workflow from running temporarily without modifying the source code You should"
+question: "To stop a workflow from running temporarily without modifying the source code you should"
 archetype: "questions"
 title: "Question 023"
 draft: false